brunonlinespace/rico-plus/README.md

 Rico Plus is a workspace-scale Rich Text Format editor built around Ricopad's standards-based RTF engine and Ribbon interface.
 It adds managed workspaces, folder navigation, dashboards, persistent application settings, and Plus-family shell behavior while continuing to read and write ordinary `.rtf` files.

-Ricopad is the spiritual successor of the defunct Microsoft Wordpad but for Linux, with a modern interface.

 Current release: **0.0.2**

 Repository: <https://github.com/brunonlinespace/rico-plus>